-Technology advances has changed the way law gets practiced and attorneys not keeping up with the changes are on a road to professional ruin.
+Technology advances have changed the way law gets practiced and attorneys not keeping up with the changes are on a road to professional ruin.
 This at least is the conclusion a judicial panel reached at a recent LegalTech New York conference, reports Joe Dysart, ABA Journal.
-The judge's comments touched upon e-discovery, ethics and technology.
+The judges' comments touched upon e-discovery, ethics and technology.
 One panelist, U.S. Magistrate Judge James C. Francis of New York's Southern District, summarized, "The absence of technical knowledge is a distinct competitive disadvantage."

 Monday, April 7, 2014

 The Review of Litigation (Texas) is hosting a 1-hour seminar on April 10 titled, "Motions to Dismiss Under New Texas Rule 91a: Practice, Procedure and Review."
 Attendees will earn one hour of MCLE credit.
 Click on the link for contact information.

 Monday, March 17, 2014

 SMU's Journal of Air Law and Commerce is hosting its 48th Annual Air Law Symposium on April 3-4 at the Omni Mandalay Hotel in Las Colinas, Texas.
 Information on this symposium, including agenda and registration details, is found here.